CogitatorTech/infera/README.md

 [![Docs](https://img.shields.io/badge/docs-view-blue?style=flat&labelColor=282c34&logo=read-the-docs)](https://github.com/CogitatorTech/infera/tree/main/docs)
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-007ec6?style=flat&labelColor=282c34&logo=open-source-initiative)](https://github.com/CogitatorTech/infera)

-Use machine learning models directly in your queries in DuckDB
+In-Database Machine Learning for DuckDB

 </div>

 ---

-Infera is DuckDB extension that lets you use machine learning (ML) models directly in SQL queries to perform inference on data stored in DuckDB tables.
+Infera is DuckDB extension that allows you use machine learning (ML) models directly in SQL queries to perform inference on data stored in DuckDB tables.
 It is developed in Rust and uses [Tract](https://github.com/snipsco/tract) as the backend inference engine.
 Infera supports loading and running models in [ONNX](https://onnx.ai/) format.
 Check out the [ONNX Model Zoo](https://huggingface.co/onnxmodelzoo) repositors on Hugging Face for a very large collection of ready-to-use models that can be used with Infera.

 ### Motivation